 There are many other ways you can leverage your network, but this gives you a pretty good idea of where you can start.

+Your blog business plan only works if you do (first).
 A blog can become a very meaningful, profitable business venture.

 But in order to grow your site to that stage, it requires a strategic blog business plan.
+I’d highly recommend downloading my free blog business plan template today.

 So if you haven’t already, start drafting your own blog business plan using the structure I’ve broken down in this guide.